WordPress/twentytwentytwo/README.md

 ## Contributing

+If you would like to contribute code, the list of [open issues](https://github.com/WordPress/twentytwentytwo/issues) is a great place to start looking for tasks.
+[Pull requests](https://github.com/WordPress/twentytwentytwo/pulls) are preferred when linked to an existing issue.

 Contributing is not just for developers!
-There are many oppportunities for non-developers to help with [testing](](#getting-started)), triage, discussion, design, and even building patterns and templates.
+There are many oppportunities to help with [testing](](#getting-started)), triage, discussion, design, building patterns and templates, and more.
 Please look through [open issues](https://github.com/WordPress/twentytwentytwo/issues), and join in wherever you feel most comfortable.

-If you would like to contribute code, the list of [open issues](https://github.com/WordPress/twentytwentytwo/issues) is a great place to start looking for tasks.
-[Pull requests](https://github.com/WordPress/twentytwentytwo/pulls) are preferred when linked to an existing issue.

 If you'd like to help with triage, let @jffng and @kjellr know here or in [WordPress.org's slack instance](https://make.wordpress.org/chat/).
 We'll help you get set up with the ability to add labels to issues and PRs.